OpenArCloud/SpatialDDS-spec/SpatialDDS-1.4-full.md

       string value;
     };

-    // CoverageElement geometry is expressed in the parent coverage_frame_ref unless has_frame_ref overrides it.
+    // coverage_frame_ref is the canonical frame for an announcement.
+CoverageElement.frame_ref MAY override it sparingly.
-    // If that frame is earth-fixed, bbox is [west,south,east,north] in degrees (EPSG:4326/4979);
+    // If coverage_frame_ref is earth-fixed, bbox is [west,south,east,north] in degrees (EPSG:4326/4979); otherwise coordinates
-    // otherwise coordinates are in local meters.
+    // are in local meters.
     @extensibility(APPENDABLE) struct CoverageElement {
       string type;              // "bbox" | "volume"
       boolean has_crs;
       string  crs;              // optional CRS identifier for earth-fixed frames (e.g., EPSG code)

       // Presence flags indicate which geometry payloads are provided.
-      // When has_bbox == true, bbox is authoritative and MUST contain finite coordinates. boolean has_bbox;
+      // When has_bbox == true, bbox MUST contain finite coordinates; consumers SHALL reject non-finite values. boolean has_bbox;
       spatial::common::BBox2D bbox; // [west, south, east, north]

-      // When has_aabb == true, aabb is authoritative and MUST contain finite coordinates. boolean has_aabb;
+      // When has_aabb == true, aabb MUST contain finite coordinates; consumers SHALL reject non-finite values. boolean has_aabb;
       Aabb3  aabb;              // axis-aligned bounds in the declared frame

       // Explicit global coverage toggle: when true, bbox/aabb may be ignored by consumers. boolean global;
       // Optional per-element frame override.
-If has_frame_ref == false, consumers MUST interpret this element in coverage_frame_ref. boolean has_frame_ref;
+If has_frame_ref == false, this element MUST use coverage_frame_ref. boolean has_frame_ref;
       FrameRef frame_ref;       // Use sparingly to mix a few local frames within one announcement.
     };